Twana: Customs and ceremonies

-Twana beliefs include the heart and life souls that occupy each person, the loss of one being associated with illness and death, respectively.
+The Twana believed that heart and life souls occupy each person.
+Losses of these are associated with illness and death, respectively.
 Deities include the sun and earth.
 Shamans held power to cause or cure illness, restore lost souls, and even cause death.
 Illness held certain significance among Twana culture.
 Illness could be a signal of soul loss or possession of a spirit.
 Young aspiring shamans, inheriting the shamanistic spirit or acquiring it through quests, became ill once the spirit possessed their body.

 The concept of the circle is also of deep importance within Twana culture, including among modern-day Twana.
-The cyclical nature of the circle is connected to many aspects of Twana life, such as the seasons, the moon and sun, the horizons, and gatherings where group members sit in a circle.
+The cyclical nature of the circle is connected to many aspects of Twana life, such as the seasons, the moon and sun, and the horizons.
+At gatherings, typically group members sit in a circle.

 Ceremonies included the winter dance, soul recovery, elaborately painting boards, and Tamanawas.
-Potlatches were a common event across most North American Native tribes including the Twana.Twana potlatches could be held at any time of the year but were common in the winter.
+Potlatches were a common event among most North American Native tribes, including the Twana.
+Twana potlatches could be held at any time of the year but were common in the winter.
 The extravagant gathering was hosted or sponsored by an individual man or group of men, who were the gift-donors.
-Guests were invited from nearby villages and tribes, who recipients of the hosts' gifts, as a display of wealth and power.
-These items of wealth could include woven blankets, dentalia, clamshell-disk beads, robes, pelts, bone war clubs, canoes, and slaves.
-Upon death, bodies were not buried but placed in canoes or grave boxes, followed by a ceremonial gathering that included a feast and the deceased's belongings being given away.
+Guests were invited from nearby villages and tribes, and they received the hosts' gifts, as a display of the latter's wealth and power.
+Such items of wealth could include woven blankets, dentalia, clamshell-disk beads, robes, pelts, bone war clubs, canoes, and slaves.
+Upon death, the Twana placed bodies in canoes or grave boxes, rather than burying them.
+This was followed by a ceremonial gathering that included a feast and giving away the deceased's belongings.

 Some upper-class individuals of the Twana were members of a secret society, named after the society sprit "growling of an animal."
 The society held exclusive events similar to the potlatch, with an individual sponsor, feasts, and gifting.
 All members of the society possessed the society spirit, acquired through initiation.
 Members of the society were usually wealthy or upper-class, and initiation took place in adolescence.
-Initiation included several stages: showing the society spirit (where members ceremonially danced with duck-shaped rattles), laying down initiates (the initiates were sent into an unconscious trance after the society spirit possessed them), playing of the society spirit (members perform more dances for one or more nights), reviving the entranced initiates (the initiates, still unconscious, have blood dripped onto them and yelling society members lift them in the air a number of times until they awaken and run into the forest), bathing [ritually] the initiate (initiates are bathed in a river by their parents, given ceremonial garments, fed, and taught the secret society spirit dance), and working or practicing the initiate (society members and new initiates practice the society spirit dance and novices become entranced, represented by vomiting blood).
+Initiation included several stages: showing the society spirit (where members ceremonially danced with duck-shaped rattles), laying down initiates (the initiates were sent into an unconscious trance after the society spirit possessed them), playing of the society spirit (members perform more dances for one or more nights), reviving the entranced initiates (the initiates, still unconscious, have blood dripped onto them and yelling society members lift them in the air a number of times until they awaken and run into the forest), ritual bathing of the initiate (initiates are bathed in a river by their parents, given ceremonial garments, fed, and taught the secret society spirit dance), and working or practicing the initiate (society members and new initiates practice the society spirit dance and novices become entranced, represented by vomiting blood).